canberragpn/canberragpn.github.io/register.md

 Reminder - registration does not mean a placement in the workshop.
 We will be be in touch via email to confirm placements.

-Registrations will close at 11:59pm Friday 3rd March 2023, however places in the workshop may be exhausted before this time.
+Registrations will close at 6pm 23 May 2023, however places in the workshop may be exhausted before this time.

 [register]:https://canberra.gpn.rocks